How Does Tinfoil Compare to Apple Private Cloud Compute?

 -

-Early academic proposal include XOM or Aegis.
+Early academic proposals include XOM or Aegis.
 The TPM was the first widely available piece of hardware that would commoditize trusted computing. ↩

 -